rgirodon/NotificationEngine/README.md

 }
 ```

-- get count of all not sent decorated notifications for a topic (```countNotSentDecoratedNotifications.do?topic=topicName```).
+- get count of all not sent decorated notifications for a topic (```countNotSentDecoratedNotificationsForTopic.do?topic=topicName```).
 As a response, one gets :
 ```JSON
 {
 	"count": 3,